Naishadha Charita: Plot

-The four gods assumed a form that was identical to Nala's and were there along with Nala, virtually presenting five Nalas.
+The four gods assumed a form identical to Nala's and were there along with Nala, virtually presenting five Nalas.
 At the instance of Vishnu, Saraswati, the goddess of learning, became the bridesmaid for Damayanti.
 She took the princess to the kings and spoke highly of the worth of each one, but they were all rejected by Damayanti.
 At last, the princess was brought before the five Nalas.
 Sarasvati described each god in such a manner that her words attributable to that god were also contained in her description.
 Damayanti was perplexed.
 She felt that Nala was a master of many lores and could understand even the intentions of horses and so he was there presenting himself in five forms.
 She was unable to know the real Nala and in a mood of anguish prayed to the gods to reveal their identity and enable her to choose Nala.
 She found that the gods did not touch the ground with their feet, did not wink and had no sweat on their bodies.
 Their garlands did not fade.
 Thus she became certain about their identity.

 On knowing Nala's identity, bashfulness took full control of her.
 She would put the garland around Nala's neck but her fingers did not move even a little to do so, restraint and bashfulness forbidding her.
 She whispered into the ears of Saraswati uttering the letter na (lit. no) and stopped.
 She touched the fingers of Saraswati who laughed at this.
 The bridesmaid took the princess before Nala and addressed the gods that Damayanti, a chaste woman, would not choose any of them and requested them to shower their favour on the princess.
 The gods gave their assent through the movement of their eyebrows and returned to their regions.
 The marriage celebrations followed on a grand scale.

 Kali, the evil genius, met the gods who were returning to their regions, and was informed of Damayanti's choice.
 He avowed to spoil the happy life of the wedded pair and took his position on a tree in Nala's mansion.

 The last five cantos deal with the happy life of Nala and Damayanti.
 The poet takes care to show that Nala did not violate the rules of conduct in his religious acts.
 The poem abruptly ends after narrating Damayanti's beauty in the moonlit night.